MeltwaterArchive/datasift-connector/README.md

 ## Installation

-We recommend that you deploy the connector using our [Packer configuration](https://github.com/datasift/datasift-connector/tree/master/packer).
+We recommend that you deploy the Connector using our [Packer configuration](https://github.com/datasift/datasift-connector/tree/master/packer).
 We supply configuration examples for building an EC2 AMI and also a Docker image.
 For local testing you can use Vagrant to create a local virtual machine.
 The Vagrantfile we supply will create a VirtualBox image, but this is easily modified for other targets.

 ### Chef